Skip to main content Accessibility information

 How will you be taught?

-Teaching includes lectures, seminars, tutorials, workshops, and practical coaching experience in both community football clubs and in the football industry.
-You’ll study 6 modules per year and complete a 100 hour placement in year two, or run practical football projects with a partner from the sector.
+Teaching includes lectures, seminars, tutorials, workshops, and practical coaching experience in community football clubs and the football industry.
+You’ll study 6 modules per year and complete a 100-hour placement in year two, or run practical football projects with a partner from the sector.

 How will you be assessed?

-You’ll be assessed on your practical delivery skills, in coaching, working on practical football events, and on placement You’ll write essays, give presentations, produce reports and undertake research into key football issues that excite you.
+You’ll be assessed on your practical delivery skills, coaching, working on practical football events, and on your placement.
+You’ll write essays, give presentations, produce reports, and undertake research into key football issues that excite you.

 Dr Phil Brown